datacarpentry/image-processing/episodes/03-skimage-images.md

 ![Root cluster image](../data/maize-root-cluster.jpg)

-Since the image is stored as an array of numbers, we can simply look through the array for pixel color values that are less than some threshold value.
+Since the image is stored as an array of numbers, we can simply look through the array for pixel colour values that are less than some threshold value.
 This process is called *thresholding*, and we will see more powerful methods to perform the thresholding task in [the _Thresholding_ episode]({{ page.root }}{% link _episodes/07-thresholding.md %}).
 Here, though, we will look at a simple and elegant NumPy method for thresholding.
-Let us develop a program that keeps only the pixel color values in an image that have value greater than or equal to 128.
+Let us develop a program that keeps only the pixel colour values in an image that have value greater than or equal to 128.
 This will keep the pixels that are brighter than half of "full brightness", i.e., pixels that do not belong to the black background.